I’ve been playing with make-up for the better part of 4 decades, so didn’t think there was much left to master in my bag of beauty tricks.

 - Lightly press with a tissue to bind it to the skin for the most natural look.

-- My go-tos: Beauty Blender Sponge, Laura Mercier Primer, Laura Mercier Tinted Moisturizer in Nude, Giorgio Armani Luminous Silk in #5.
+- My go-tos: Beauty Blender Sponge, Laura Mercier Primer, Laura Mercier Tinted Moisturizer in Nude, Giorgio Armani Luminous Silk in #5 and not pictured here but equally loved is Koh Gen Do foundation.

 In olden times, I would do this with a white pencil to theoretically brighten the whites of my eyes.
 But you know what?
 I looked like a crazy racoon with scorching white around the inside of her eyes.
+The trick is to do this with a peach pink, not white.
 My go-tos: Nars Larger Than Life Pencil in Rue Bonaparte or Benefit Eye Bright.

 Keep in mind, I’m a brown-eyed girl so keep this may not work as well all you hazels, greens and baby blues out there.
 Still, my eyes looked ginormous, bright and stayed that way until midnight.